German Level 6

-- Examination (10%): In-class test on the virtual learning environment (bring your own device).
-This 1-hour test will take place at the end of term 1.
+- Examination (15%): In-class test on the virtual learning environment (bring your own device).
+This 1-hour test will take place at the end of Autumn Term.
 It will consist of grammar tasks and one writing task (approx. 300 words).

 - Examination (20%): In-class test on the virtual learning environment (bring your own device).
-This 1-hour test will take place at the end of term 2.
+This 1-hour test will take place at the end of Spring Term.
 It will consist of grammar and writing tasks (approx. 400 words).

-- Practical (35%): 25-minute oral exam in term 3 consisting of short ad-hoc discussion of a topic covered in class plus follow-on questions, questions on the literary text and general conversation.
+- Practical (35%): 25-min oral exam in the Summer Term, consisting of short ad-hoc discussion of a topic covered in class, plus follow-on questions, questions on the literary text, and general

 - 7.5 ECTS points awarded on successful completion of the module.

 - Available to take for credit towards your degree where your department allows.
 Also available for extra-credit.

 - You must be prepared to attend all classes and and undertake approximately 3 hours of private study each week in addition to the assessment.

 Technical and other texts from the contemporary German language press and scientific journals, including, for example, Süddeutsche Zeitung, Die Zeit, Der Tagesspiegel (Berlin), FAZ, Der Spiegel, Der Standard a wide variety of other texts or films relating to contemporary German speaking countries and their recent history; supporting video and audio material.